 Warren Henness, Ohio

-Warren Keith Henness was scheduled to be executed at 10 am EST, on Thursday, May 14, 2020, at the Southern Ohio Correction Facility in Mansfield, Ohio.
-His execution has been rescheduled to January 12, 2022.
-Fifty-six-year-old Warren was convicted of the robbery and murder of 51-year-old Richard Myers in Columbus, Ohio, on March 20, 1992.
+Warren Keith Henness was scheduled to be executed at 10 am local time, on January 12, 2022, at the Southern Ohio Correction Facility in Mansfield, Ohio.
+His execution has been rescheduled to December 17, 2024.
+Fifty-eight-year-old Warren was convicted of the robbery and murder of 51-year-old Richard Myers in Columbus, Ohio, on March 20, 1992.
 Warren has spent the last 26 years on Ohio’s death row.

-On the morning of March 20, 1992, Richard Myers, a laboratory technician, told his wife that he had something to do before reporting to work at midnight.
-Richard was not specific with what he needed to do, although his wife assumed it had something to do with his volunteer work of counseling drug and alcohol addicts.
-Richard was gone when she returned home from work that afternoon.
-Richard never reported to work that night.
+On the morning of March 20, 1992, Richard Myers, a laboratory technician, told his wife that he had something to do before work at midnight.
+Richard was not specific with what he needed to do, but his wife assumed it had to do with his volunteer work of counseling drug and alcohol addicts.
+Richard was gone when she returned home from work that afternoon, however, he never reported to work that night.

 Warren Henness was a drug addict who had been receiving help from Richard.
 On the morning of March 20, 1992, Richard picked up Henness from where he was living with his wife, Tabatha.
 A few hours later, Henness returned to pick up Tabatha in Richard’s vehicle.
 Richard was no where to be seen and Henness had Richard’s credit cards and check book.
 Tabatha suggested using a drug dealer, Roland Fair to pose as Richard so that they could use the checks and credit cards.